ARM-software/cmsis-pack-eclipse/readme.md

 ARM is commited to maintain this **CMSIS-Pack Management for Eclipse** to ensure consistency with future extensions and modifications to the [CMSIS-Pack Specification].

+This release 2.0 provides the following functionality:
+* CMSIS Pack manager to install, remove, delete Packs as well as to import examples
-This release 1.1 allows creation and management of an CDT-based C/C++ project.
-We are now looking for feedback and the future versions will cover more features, improvements and optimizations.
+* creation and management of an CDT-based C/C++ projects
+* an editor for configuration files that use [Configuration Wizard Annotations]
+* version tracking of configuration files with merge functionality
+* integrated help based on Eclipse help framework
+* extensible interfaces to integrate the plug-ins into development environments

 For evaluation you need CMSIS-Pack compliant Software Packs that are available for download from the [CMSIS Pack Repository].